epn-vespa/FacilityList/data/AAS/Readme.md

 # AAS (American Astronomical Society)

-The mission of the American Astronomical Society is to enhance and share humanity’s scientific understanding of the universe as a diverse and inclusive astronomical community.
+The American Astronomical Society (AAS) is dedicated to advancing and disseminating humanity's scientific comprehension of the universe within a diverse and inclusive astronomical community.

 More info:
 (https://aas.org/about/mission-and-vision-statement)